-I develop real estate solutions based clients’ particular circumstances.
-These are examples of actual client situations and the solutions I recommended and they chose to implement:
+Kent develops real estate solutions based clients’ particular circumstances.
+Below are examples of actual client situations and the solutions Kent recommended

-Corporate restructuring restricts a tenant from committing to a lease beyond three years.
+Corporate restructuring restricts a client from committing to a lease beyond three years.

 Initiating a three-year renewal would inform the landlord that the tenant does not have an option to relocate.
 This would reduce the tenant’s leverage in negotiations with their current landlord.

 Renew their existing lease for five years with the option to terminate after three years.
 This gives the tenant the flexibility to stay beyond three years if corporate restructuring takes longer than planned or if the restructured company has similar real estate requirements.
-It also provides the tenant with an improvement allowance, which is not available for three-year terms.
+It also may provide the tenant additional lease inducements not available for a 3 year term*.